 - Once the installation is complete, a shortcut to the game shall appear on the desktop—double-click on it to launch the game.
 Upon the launch, the game will download a few update files.
 Sign in with your Play Games or a Twitter account on the next screen.
 You can even play as a guest to test the game.

 Have Fun Playing PUBG Mobile/BGMI on PC with your Friends

 There you have it, folks!
 Now, you can enjoy PUBG Mobile and Battlegrounds Mobile India with your friends on PC.
 From our observation, when you play PUBG from your Windows PC, you are matched with the PC players only and not with the mobile ones.
 To make the gaming experience fair for both PC and mobile users, Krafton has implemented such an algorithm.

 Another thing we learned from the other users is that when they used BlueStacks for playing PUBG, their accounts got banned.
 However, we didn’t experience anything with the ban yet, so we can’t say if it’s a thing.
-I hope you don’t get banned too.
-Let me know your PUBG gaming experience in the comments below.
+We hope you don’t get banned too.
+Let us know your PUBG gaming experience in the comments below.
 And don’t forget to check the FAQs section as well.